Chili Con Carne (Beef Chili)

 • Beans: Rinse and drain canned kidney beans, before using.

 • Cornstarch and Cold Water: To make a slurry.
+Optional.

 browning pieces of chuck roast and diced veggies inside a dark skillet.

-Let’s Make Some Chili con Carne!
+How To Make Chili con Carne

 While this recipe is fairly straightforward, you’ll want to read through it a couple times to familiarize yourself with it before getting started.
 You’ll also want to set aside enough time for the chili to cook.
 It can take up to two and a half hours to get the meat tender.